Roy MacLeod: Career

-In 1982, MacLeod was invited to Australia as Professor of History at the University of Sydney, where he remained for the next 21 years.
-There he began new courses in imperial history and museum studies, established a Centre for Human Aspects of Science and Technology (CHAST), and contributed to the establishment of the university's Centre for Peace and Conflict Studies (CPAC) and its Research Institute on Asia and the Pacific.
+In 1982, MacLeod was invited to Australia as professor of history at the University of Sydney, where he remained for the next 21 years.
+There he began new courses in imperial history and museum studies, established a Centre for Human Aspects of Science and Technology (CHAST), and contributed to the establishment of the university's Centre for Peace and Conflict Studies (CPAC), its Research Institute on Asia and the Pacific (RIAP), and its Centre for International Security Studies (CISS).

-Whilst at Sydney, MacLeod also taught undergraduate, honours and Master's courses in social, economic, and cultural history; Australian and Commonwealth history; medical history; military history; nuclear history; the history of higher education; and the history of science and technology in Europe, India, Asia, Australia, and the Pacific.
+Whilst at Sydney, MacLeod also taught undergraduate, honours and master's courses in social, economic, and cultural history; Australian and Commonwealth history; medical history; military history; nuclear history; the history of higher education; and the history of science and technology in Europe, India, Asia, Australia, and the Pacific.

-In 1985, with Philip Rehbock, he co-founded the Pacific Circle, a Scientific Commission of the International Union of the History and Philosophy of Science, and launched the Pacific Circle Bulletin, based in Honolulu, as a means of encouraging research in the history of the natural and social sciences across the Ocean and around the Rim.
+In 1985, with Philip Rehbock, he co-founded the Pacific Circle, a scientific commission of the International Union of the History and Philosophy of Science, and launched the Pacific Circle Bulletin, based in Honolulu, as a means of encouraging research in the history of the natural and social sciences across the Ocean and around the Rim.

-In 2000 working from Sydney, MacLeod became Editor-in-Chief of the academic journal Minerva: A Review of Science, Learning and Policy, and served in that position until 2008.
+In 2000 working from Sydney, MacLeod became editor-in-chief of the academic journal Minerva: A Review of Science, Learning and Policy, and served in that position until 2008.
 In this role, he broadened the scope and compass of the journal to embrace the new field of ‘Science and Technology Studies’ (STS) and to reach a global readership.

-In 2003, following his formal retirement from the University of Sydney, he was appointed Emeritus Professor of History, and he has remained in the School of Philosophical and Historical Inquiry (SOPHI).
-He is also an Honorary Professor at the university's Centre for International Security Studies, an Honorary Associate in the School of History and Philosophy of Science, and an Honorary Member of the Sydney Nano Institute.
+In 2003, following his formal retirement from the University of Sydney, he was appointed emeritus professor of history, and he has remained in the School of Philosophical and Historical Inquiry (SOPHI).
+He is also an honorary professor at the university's Centre for International Security Studies, an honorary associate in the School of History and Philosophy of Science, and an honorary member of the Sydney Nano Institute.